 Nordsee Ost offshore wind farm is a 295MW renewable power project built approximately 19 miles north-east of Helgoland, a German archipelago found in the North Sea.
 Construction on the project began in summer 2012 and the wind farm was officially inaugurated in May 2015.

-The wind farm will generate about 1.1TW-hours of climate-friendly electricity per annum, which is enough to power 320,000 households.
-It is estimated to offset approximately 850,000t of carbon dioxide emissions a year compared with a modern gas-fired power plant.
+The wind farm will generate about 1.1TW-hours of climate-friendly electricity a year, which is enough to power 320,000 households.
+It is estimated to offset approximately 850,000t of carbon dioxide emissions a year, compared with a modern gas-fired power plant.

 The project is owned and operated by RWE Innogy.
 The company invested approximately $1.13bn in the development and construction of the wind farm.
 It is the company’s maiden offshore wind farm in Germany.

-The European Union (EU) sanctioned a loan of approximately $63m for the project, through the European Energy Programme for Recovery (EEPR).
+The EU sanctioned a loan of approximately $63m for the project, through the European Energy Programme for Recovery (EEPR).

-Plans for construction and operation of the wind farm were originally developed by Winkra Offshore Nordsee Planungs – und Betriebsgesellschaft in 2000.
+Plans for the construction and operation of the wind farm were originally developed by Winkra Offshore Nordsee Planungs-und Betriebsgesellschaft in 2000.
 Two years later, the project was acquired by Essent, the largest Dutch energy company.

-In October 2009, Essent itself was acquired by the German electric utilities company RWE.
+In October 2009, Essent itself was acquired by the German electric utility company RWE.
 Nordsee-Ost was consequently transferred to RWE’s renewable energy subsidiary, RWE Innogy.

 The project was approved in 2004 by the Federal Office for Shipping and Hydrography.
 In 2005, a metering mast was installed at Amrumbank to monitor the behaviour of the wind, wave and current.
 The recorded data is used as the basis for the development and operation of the Nordsee-Ost wind power station.